Mega Man Battle Network 6: Plot

 As a precaution, Wily planted a program forbidding these Navis to merge by having them explode if they were ever to do so.
 To hatch his latest scheme to destroy the Net and the world, he built 2 enormous Copybots and installed the Cybeast Gregar and Falzar in them, until Baryl decided what was truly right and began to battle one of the Cybeasts.
 MegaMan also began to battle the other Cybeast, until in a twist, the Cybeast took over MegaMan's body once again.
 Colonel and Iris began the risky merging, and with their heightened powers they destroyed the Cybeast from MegaMan's body.
 However, instead of separating, they sacrifice themselves to destroy the Cybeast once and for all; afterwards, both of the Copybots explode, leaving Cyber City in ruins, and forcing the Hikari family to move back to ACDC Town.
-As a gift, Baryl, whom was survived and not found in the wreckage, sends Iris's Copybot to Lan, allowing MegaMan to stay in the real world all he wanted.
+As a graduation gift, Baryl, whom was survived without being found in the wreckage, sends Iris's Copybot to Lan, allowing MegaMan to stay in the real world all he wanted.

-The final scene flashes forward 20 years in a epilogue as Lan narrates the future of all the characters, including how he married Mayl and had a son named Patch Hikari, as well as and a reformed Dr. Wily creating peace-keeping programs for the internet named Iris and Colonel.
+The final scene flashes forward 20 years in an epilogue as Lan narrates the future of all the characters, including how he married Mayl and had a son named Patch Hikari, as well as and a reformed Dr. Wily creating peace-keeping programs for the internet named Iris and Colonel.